-- the [base] is set to either the URL of the document or the value specified in the base element, if present; - the [current resource] is set to the [base] value; - the [current element identifier] is cleared; - the [list of URI mappings] is cleared; - the [language] is cleared.
+- the [base] is set to either the URL of the document or the value specified in the base element, if present;

+- the [current subject] is set to the [base] value;

+- the [parent object] is set to null;

+- the [parent bnode] is set to null;

+- the [list of URI mappings] is cleared;

+- the [list of incomplete triples] is cleared;

+- the [language] is set to null.

-Processing then begins with the document object, and all elements in the tree are processed according to the following rules, depth-first:
+Processing begins with the document object, and all elements in the tree that contain one or more RDFa attributes (i.e., any attribute that features in the section The RDFa Attributes [p.9]), are processed according to the rules described below, depth-first.